Solar Sites

 The Schools’ Energy Co-operative

 The Schools’ Energy Co-operative installs community funded solar panel systems on schools free of charge.
-They now have installations on over 72 schools and sites across the UK. www.schools-energy-coop.co.uk
+They now have installations on over 90 schools and other sites across the UK.

 West Solent Solar Co-operative